CodeByZach/sublime_docblockr/README.md

 ![](http://spadgos.github.io/sublime-jsdocs/images/vars.gif)

 DocBlockr will also try to determine the type of the variable from its name.
 Variables starting with `is` or `has` are assumed to be booleans, and `callback`, `cb`, `done`, `fn`, and `next` are assumed to be functions.
 If you use your own variable naming system, (e.g. hungarian notation: booleans all start with `b`, arrays start with `arr`), you can define these rules yourself.
-Use the `jsdocs_notation_map` setting, example:
+Use the `docblockr.notation_map` setting, example:

 ```js
 {